Have you ever had an FSAVC with HSBC?

 - HSBC gave me advice that my FSAVC would give me a bigger pension pot upon retirement.

-- I wasn't informed by HSBC that I would be choosing the funds myself and that I was responsible for its performance.
+- I wasn't told by HSBC that I would be choosing the funds myself and that I was responsible for its performance.

 - I felt pressured by HSBC to take out my FSAVC.